From speed to scale: The next decade of power

 A government push for sustainability and security

-Governments around the world led the charge toward emissions reductions, passing stronger policies and regulations and joining together to sign the 2015 Paris Agreement, ushering in historic political and market signals for decarbonization.
-By COP26 in 2021, over 90% of global GDP was covered by some form of net-zero national commitment3 —with corporates following suit, unleashing capital into renewables at unprecedented scale.
+Governments around the world led the charge toward emissions reductions, passing stronger policies and regulations and joining together to sign a historic 2015 Paris Agreement, ushering in historic political and market signals for decarbonization.
+By COP 2021, over 90% of global GDP was covered by some form of net-zero national commitment3—with corporates following suit, unleashing capital into renewables at unprecedented scale.

 The emergence of renewables

 As energy demand started growing again, renewables soon became an attractive choice to corporates, thanks to their low cost and scalability.
 Renewable energy technologies went from development to deployment at a breakneck pace to meet new demand.
 Battery costs also began to fall.
-Regional power markets in the U.S. further spurred the growth of renewables, proving that renewables could be cost-competitive without relying on subsidies.
-By 2019, solar and wind, a small but growing component of the energy mix, had generally achieved cost parity with conventional sources of energy (see Figure 2).4
+Regional power markets in the U.S. further spurred the growth of renewables, proving that renewables could be cost-competitive without relying solely on subsidies.
+By 2019, solar and wind, a small but growing component of the energy mix, had generally achieved cost parity with conventional sources of energy.
+4

 Figure 2: Renewable Power Is the Lowest Cost Form of Bulk Electricity in Most Markets